"South Manchester Casual League Champions 2017 and Cup Winners 2021"

 In 2002 we joined the Casual League which, despite its name, represented a significant step up in class.
-We have won the League title twice, in 2008 and 2017, and the Cup once, in 2018 (after four times reaching the final).
+We have won the League title twice, in 2008 and 2017, and the Cup twice, in 2018 and 2021 (after reaching the final five times).

 In 2001 we toured the Netherlands that July for the first time.
 The hospitality of our Dutch friends has always been excellent and we've now been fifteen times.
 Click here to see a report of the 2016 tour penned by our tour captain, Andy Thompson.
 We hope to tour again in 2022 if Covid-19 restrictions allow.